tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

   deriving ()
 ```

-The first `Unexpected char`, is used when we encounter a character that we don't know
+The first, `Unexpected char`, is used when we encounter a character that we don't know
-what to do with. `UnexpectedEOF` is when we reach the end of the input string before
+how to handle. `UnexpectedEOF` is when we reach the end of the input string before
-we're doing lexing some token.
+we're done lexing some token.
 For example, if you start a string litteral,
 but never end it, like `"abbbbb`, then you'll get an `UnexpectedEOF` when all
 of the input has been consumed.